 Traffic at Schiphol Airport arrives and departs primarily in peak-periods.
 During, for example, an outbound peak, two departure runways are used to manage the outbound demand.
 However, not all outbound peaks are created equally.
 Morning arrival peaks typically contain a higher concentration of heavy aircraft than the evening peak.
 Outbound peaks have different volumes of traffic.
 Normally, of the five peaks, the first and last peaks show higher demand than the other peaks.
 Figure 5 provides background information on the composition and volume of outbound peaks relevant to the potential benefits of RECAT-EU.
 This information will later be used to quantify potential benefits.
-The pairs comprising the beneficial RECAT-EU pairs are shown (BB, BD, CB, CC, CD and CC) as well as all the remaining pairs, labelled 'ZZ', to show the quantitative relation between the two main groups.
+The pairs comprising the beneficial RECAT-EU pairs are shown (BB, BD, CB, CC, CD and CC) a s well as all the remaining pair the quantitative relation between the two main groups.

-Figure 5 - Distribution of beneficial RECAT-EU pairs over outbound peaks
+Figure 5 - Distribution ofbeneficial RECAT-EU pairs over outbound peaks